People

 BRANDON ROSE

-Brandon is a past-president of ECOS and the 2020 Environmentalist of the Year award recipient.
-He currently serves on the Sacramento Municipal Utility District (SMUD) Board of Directors and is the 2022 Board President.
-Brandon works for the California Air Resources Board with an emphasis on heavy duty vehicle electrification and previously focused on renewable energy at the California Energy Commission.
+Brandon Rose serves as a member of the ECOS Executive Committee, and an At-Large member of the ECOS Board.
+He was the President of the ECOS Board in 2016 and 2017, and was a 2020 Environmentalist of the Year award recipient.
+He currently serves on the Sacramento Municipal Utility District (SMUD) Board of Directors and was the 2022 Board President.
+Brandon works for the California Air Resources Board with an emphasis on heavy duty vehicle electrification.
+Previously, he worked on renewable energy at the California Energy Commission.
 He holds a Bachelor of Science degree in Environmental Science and Policy from UC Davis.

 ANDY SAWYER

-Andy is a past president of ECOS, a former chair of Sierra Club California, and chair of the Sierra Club Mother Lode Chapter.
-An environmental lawyer, Andy has served as chair of the California State Bar Environmental Law Section and the Sacramento County Bar Association Environmental Law Section.
+Andy Sawyer serves as Secretary on the ECOS Board.
+He was President of the ECOS Board from 2002-2007.
+He was a Former Chair of Sierra Club California, and is Chair of the Sierra Club Mother Lode Chapter.
+Andy is an environmental lawyer.
+He has served as Chair of the California State Bar Environmental Law Section and the Sacramento County Bar Association Environmental Law Section.

 TINA SUAREZ-MURIAS

-Tina Suarez-Murias represents Save Our Sandhill Cranes, a local group advocating for preservation of habitat vital to migratory Sandhill Cranes, a State-listed threatened species that overwinters in the Sacramento region.
-She retired from the California Air Resources Board where she analyzed the sources and movement of particle pollutants in the air.
+Tina Suarez-Murias serves as Organizational Representative to ECOS for Save Our Sandhill Cranes, a local group advocating for preservation of habitat vital to migratory Sandhill Cranes, a State-listed threatened species that overwinters in the Sacramento region.
+Tina retired from the California Air Resources Board where she analyzed the sources and movement of particle pollutants in the air.
 Trained as a biologist and a regional planner, her professional career focused on the regulatory aspects of environmental protection.
 Her experience spans private, public, and not-for-profit sectors, throughout the United States.
 Her areas of expertise also include wetlands protection and restoration, floodplain and coastal resources management, internal industrial compliance, harbor management, integrated waste management, cautious land development, and water resources management.

 EDITH THACHER

-Edith Thacher is the Sacramento chapter leader for Citizens’ Climate Lobby, a nonpartisan, grassroots, advocacy group focused on strong climate policy at the national level.
-She worked for 20 years as a management consultant, serving the public sector.
-Her areas of specialty include project management, and change management.
+Edith Thacher serves as Organizational Representative to ECOS for Citizens’ Climate Lobby (CCL) Sacramento, a nonpartisan, grassroots, advocacy group focused on climate policy at the federal level.
+She is also a lead for the Natomas Team under the ECOS Climate Committee.
+Edith worked for over twenty years as a management consultant, serving the public sector, specializing in project management and change management.

 SEAN WIRTH